TensorSpeech/TensorFlowASR/README.md

 ## What's New?

+- (10/10/2020) Update documents and upload package to pypi
 - (10/6/2020) Change `nlpaug` version to `>=1.0.1`
 - (9/18/2020) Support `word-pieces` (aka `subwords`) using `tensorflow-datasets`
 - Support `transducer` tflite greedy decoding (conversion and invocation)